 One alternative, if the company is cash heavy, is to have a letter of credit issued by their bank.
 With this type of lease securitization the tenant/company can still have limited access to their funds (they are kept at the bank that issues the letter of credit) and can still make safe, straight forward investments with the funds.
 If the tenant defaults on the lease, then the landlord can call the letter of credit due, and the amount of the letter of credit will be delivered to the landlord by the issuing bank.
 Be aware though, a savvy landlord will only accept a letter of credit from a US bank, or one that has substantial operations in the US.

-Most important, is to find and work with one commercial real estate broker that is familiar with securing leases for foreign entities and can provide insight into the commercial real estate landscape, from demographics and key areas your services may be needed, to introducing you to other professionals on their team that can help guide you through the permitting/planning processes of each city, and also advising on whether a particular property even allows for the use you are considering.
-All in all, America is the land of opportunity and a place where dreams come true every day, but if you are new to the country, it’s always wise to have professional advisors helping you attain those dreams.
+Most importantly, is to find and work with one commercial real estate broker that is familiar with securing leases for foreign entities and can provide insight into the commercial real estate landscape, from demographics and key areas your services may be needed, to introducing you to other professionals on their team that can help guide you through the permitting/planning processes of each city, and also advising on whether a particular property even allows for the use you are considering.
+All in all, America is the land of opportunity and a place where dreams come true every day, but if you are new to the country, it’s always wise to have professional advisers helping you attain those dreams.

 Article originally appeared on GlobeSt.com